Jigar-CS/Jigar-CS/README.md

 ---

 ##  About Me
+🚀 Exploring tech as a Computer Science undergrad — from crafting designs with HTML & CSS to writing efficient code in C++.
 - 💻 Passionate coder skilled in **C, C++, HTML & CSS**
 - 🌱 Love building **websites** & solving **problems**
 - ⚡ Always eager to **learn and grow in tech**